eclipse-thingweb/playground/packages/playground-defaults/README.md

 ## Documentation

-* how it works:
+* How it works:
   The algorithm shipped with package basically tries to check all possible place (in terms of object hierachy e.g. `td.properties.temperature`) type combinations.
 A type refers to one objects default values (e.g. `form -> op: application/json`).
 It checks this combinations in the given TD, depending on whether it should **add** or **remove** default values:
   * add: If the default value(s) corresponding to the place type combination is/are not defined in the current TD, if this is true it adds the default value(s).
   * remove: If the place type combination value(s) equal the default value(s), if this is true it removes the value(s).
-  Since their can be `nested` places of type `DataSchema` (e.g. if one DataSchema includes another by using `oneOf`), these need to be handled recursively.
+  Since there can be `nested` places of type `DataSchema` (e.g. if one DataSchema includes another by using `oneOf`), these need to be handled recursively.
 * pseudocode:

   ```js